I-am-yoshi/I-am-Yoshi/README.md

-👋 Hi, I’m @I-am-Yoshi.
+👋 Hi, I’m Renata.
 Student of Software Development at Puc Minas

 🌱 Student of Technician Specialist in Multimedia Product Development at Cinel Lisbon